-7.4 Transversal location of oil system :
+7.4 Transversal location of oil system:

-No part of the car containing oil may be more than 700mm from the longitudinal centre line of the car.
+No part of the car containing oil may be more than 700mm from the car centre line.

-7.5 Coolant header tank :
+7.5 Coolant header tank:

 The coolant header tank on the car must be fitted with an FIA approved pressure relief valve which is set to a maximum of 3.75 bar gauge pressure, details of the relief valve may be found in the Appendix to these regulations.
 If the car is not fitted with a header tank, an alternative position must be approved by the FIA.